MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. Select **Create sample alerts**.

     >**Note:** This sample alert creation process may take a few minutes to complete, wait for the *"Successfully created sample alerts"* notification.

-1. Once completed, select **Refresh** to see the alerts appear under the *Security alerts* area.
+1. Once completed, select **Refresh** (if needed) to see the alerts appear under the *Security alerts* area.

-1. For the alerts that grabbed your attention, perform the following actions:
+1. Choose an interesting alert with a *Severity* of *High* and perform the following actions:

-    - Select the alert, information about the alert should appear.
+    - Select the alert checkbox and the alert detail pane should appear.
 Select **View full details**.

     - Review and read the *Alert details* tab.

-    - Select the **Take action** tab or select the **Next: Take Action** button at the end of the page.
+    - Select the **Take action** tab or scroll down and select the **Next: Take Action** button at the end of the page.

     - Review the *Take action* information.
 Notice the sections available to take action depending on the type of alert: Inspect resource context, Mitigate the threat, Prevent future attacks, Trigger automated response and Suppress similar alerts.